28 AP Exams Go Digital in May 2025

 The basic requirements of the exams aren’t changing.

-- Digital AP Exams allow students to highlight and annotate exam stimuli and questions, mark questions to revisit, and eliminate answer choices.
+• Digital AP Exams allow students to highlight and annotate exam stimuli and questions, mark questions to revisit, and eliminate answer choices for the multiple-choice section.
 Students will be able to plan and outline on scratch paper provided by the proctor.

 Next Steps

-- Review the information about digital AP Exams, including answers to frequently asked questions, on this site.
+• Review the information about digital AP Exams on this site, including answers to frequently asked questions.
 This site will be updated throughout the year with further details and supporting resources.

 FAQ